Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/README.md

 ***Version: Vitis 2022.1***

+> Note: Since KV260 BSP only releases 2022.1 version, this tutorial will skip 2022.2.
+The next release for this tutorial would be 2023.1.

 [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html) is the development platform for Kria K26 SOM.
 The KV260 is built for advanced vision application development without requiring complex hardware design knowledge.
 It's based on the UltraScale+ MPSoC technology similar to ZCU104 evaluation board.
 In this example, we will extend the [ZCU104 custom embedded platform creation example](../02-Edge-AI-ZCU104/) to KV260 Vision AI Starter Kit.

 To highlight the differences between KV260 and ZCU104, this example will simplify the descriptions of general steps that are shared between all MPSoC platforms, but add more KV260 specific contents.
 If you have question in some steps, please cross reference [ZCU104 custom embedded platform creation example](../02-Edge-AI-ZCU104/) or ask questions in Github Issues page.